-A maximum of 25 band members, including the director, 12 uniformed cheerleaders and/or pep squad members, and one costumed mascot will be admitted free of charge.
-Each institution's administrator should be asked to submit a typewritten list to the tournament manager and committee liaisons at the administrators' meeting prior to the competition.
+Bands and Spirit Squads.
+A maximum of 25 band members, including the director, 12 uniformed spirit squad members, and one costumed mascot will be admitted free of charge.
+Each institution's administrator must submit a typed list to the tournament director and committee liaison prior to the competition.